 Members may come from a variety of backgrounds and sections of the community, but must be able to demonstrate tact, sensitivity, and the ability to communicate with a wide range of individuals.

-If you are interested in becoming an Independent Monitoring Panel member, please use the Contact Us link.
+If you are interested in becoming an Independent Monitoring Panel member, or wish to contact the Panel, please email email@example.com.